Inference from gated first-passage times

 where $\lambda = \alpha + \beta$, and $\mathbb{1}(\sigma_0)$ takes values $+1$ or $-1$ when $\sigma_0 = A$ or $I$, respectively.
 By explicitly writing down the equations for $\sigma_0 = A$ and $I$, and further eliminating $\widetilde{F}_{s+\lambda}(m|n_0)$ from the equations, we arrive at \cite{SI}

 which is our first result.
 Equation \eqref{centres} asserts that the first-passage density can be obtained exactly in terms of detection time densities and the gating rates.
+In \cite{SI}, we further show that Eq.~\eqref{centres} holds even when the underlying process in not Markovian, and instead is a renewal process.
 However, inference of the first-passage time density $F_t(m|n_0)$, requires the detection statistics with initial conditions $\{n_0,A\}$, $\{n_0,I\}$, $\{m,I\}$ \emph{and} the equilibrium probabilities $\pi_A$ and $\pi_I$.
 Such information may not be accessible in experimentally realizable scenarios where, e.g., it may not be possible to initialize a gated molecule in a specific internal state $\sigma_0 = A$ or $I$, and the values of $\pi_A$ and $\pi_I$ may also be unknown.

-In such situations, the most practically realizable initial condition is the equilibrium state $\sigma_0 \equiv E$, where the system is in the active state $A$ with probability $\pi_A$, and in the inactive state $I$ with probability $\pi_I$.
+In such situations, the most practically realizable initial condition is the equilibrium $\sigma_0 \equiv E$, where the gate is in the active state $A$ with probability $\pi_A$, and in the inactive state $I$ with probability $\pi_I$.
 Note that this initial condition is naturally achieved if the system is simply allowed to equilibriate.
-Interestingly, the first detection time density starting from the initial condition $(n_0,E)$ is given by $D_t(n_0,E) = \pi_A\cdot D_t(n_0,A) + \pi_I\cdot D_t(n_0,I)$, whose Laplace transform is the numerator standing on the right-hand side of Eq.~\eqref{centres}.
+Interestingly, the detection time density starting from the initial condition $(n_0,E)$ is given by $D_t(n_0,E) = \pi_A\cdot D_t(n_0,A) + \pi_I\cdot D_t(n_0,I)$, whose Laplace transform is the numerator standing on the right-hand side of Eq.~\eqref{centres}.
 Further noting that the Laplace transform of $D_t(m,E) = \pi_A\cdot \delta(t) + \pi_I\cdot D_t(m,I)$ gives the denominator on the right-hand side, we obtain an elegant reinterpretation of Eq.~\eqref{centres}:

+Strikingly, Eq.~\eqref{centres_rxn} asserts that the first-passage time density can be inferred from the detection statistics, even without the explicit knowledge of $\pi_A$ and $\pi_I$, or control over the initial state of the gate.